MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-entities-portal.md

 #### Start with Copilot

-Describe your data in natural language and Copilot will generate tables along with relationships for you.
+Describe your data in natural language and Copilot generates tables along with relationships for you.

 > [!NOTE]
 > To use this feature, note the following requirements: